Alias Jesse James: Plot

-After the last attempt is made on his life, Farnsworth impersonates the justice of the peace who is supposed to marry James and Collins.
+After the last attempt is made on his life, Farnsworth impersonates the Justice of the Peace, who is supposed to marry James and Collins.
 When Farnsworth and Collins make a run for it, they end up in a gun battle with the James Gang; several Western heroes make their cameos to surreptitiously help Farnsworth.

-In the end Farnsworth is celebrated as a hero, marries Collins, and becomes president of the insurance company.
+In the end, Farnsworth is celebrated as a hero, marries Collins, and becomes president of the insurance company.
+He boasts to a potential client that he offers protection for every contingency.
+His secretary announces Mrs. Farnsworth.
+It is Collins, followed by their six red-headed children, the youngest a pair of twins.
+"Well, you can't get insurance against everything," he says to the audience.
+His wife whispers in his ear and, as "The end" appears on screen, Farnsworth shrugs and rolls his eyes at the audience.